Tuition and Funding

 Funding for Students

-Most students in the Master of Arts program will receive some form of financial support.
+Students in the Master of Arts program are usually eligible to receive some form of financial support.
 This is often guaranteed during the admissions process; however funding varies based on academic merit.
 Funding comes from a number of sources, as outlined below.

 Each year the department has a baseline budget of graduate funding which it offers to new students on a competitive basis.
 Students must meet minimum School of Graduate Studies (SGS) eligibility requirements to receive this form of support.